Ember-IO/Ember-IO-Fuzzing/README.md

 To assist in locating faults QEMU's debug outputs can be enabled.
 Useful ones include *exec*, *int* and *mmu*.
 To enable this extra output, add *-d exec,int,mmu* to the end of your afl-qemu-trace command.
 To see the state of all registers at each block, you can also try *cpu* and *nochain*, but this will create a very large output.
 It's also possible to connect with GDB to this instance, by adding *-s -S* to the parameters, and using the *target remote tcp::1234* command in GDB.
 This allows more in-depth debugging and single stepping of instructions.

 NOTE: Monitoring in GDB can influence execution under certain circumstances.
 Be sure to verify the crash still occurs in the same manner as without GDB.
+More details are available [here](https://github.com/Ember-IO/Ember-IO-Fuzzing/Extras/gdb.md).

 # Project Details
 Full technical details of the problems and our solutions can be viewed in our paper [here](https://arxiv.org/abs/2301.06689).
 But a basic description of the problem and our techniques is as follows: